balenaltd/handbook/Scratch-Pad.md

 ## Device stuck in "Stopping" state

 This is usually a symptom of the Supervisor being dead.
 Most times this is caused by https://github.com/resin-io/hq/issues/401 - refer to the workaround there.
-If it is **not** that issue (i.e. logs don't show the "name already taken" error), then the same fix might still work, but **please get as many logs from the device and send them to the Supervisor team** (e.g. @pcarranzav) for diagnosis.
+If it is **not** that issue (i.e. logs don't show the "name already taken" error), then the same fix might still work, but first **please run [leech](https://github.com/resin-io/leech), attach to the ticket as a .txt file, and ping the Supervisor team** (e.g. @pcarranzav) for diagnosis.
+Then fix the device.

-Logs that can be useful:
+Other logs that can be useful:
 ```
 journalctl -fn 100 -u resin-supervisor
 journalctl -fn 100 -u docker